dfamonteiro/blog/blog/content/posts/stateful-load-generators.md

 series = []
 +++

-One can usually tell the importance of a certain piece of software by the ammount of effort it goes into testing it.
+One can usually tell the importance of a certain piece of software by the amount of effort it goes into testing it.
 In no other place is this more true than the automotive, medical, and aerospace[^1] industries: the criticality of software in these contexts leads to their development having to be compliant to international safety standards such as [ISO 26262](https://www.iso.org/standard/68383.html) and [IEC 62304](https://www.iso.org/standard/38421.html), which include extensive testing and validation requirements.

 [^1]: It's quite hard to reboot your computer when your computer is in orbit.